krishna-waidande/krishna-waidande.github.io/know_linux.md

 I think it might get difficult to understand at first go.

-Let me explain you what is Opensource.
+Let me explain you what is open source.

 Take a example of Linux operating sysytem.
 Many people says Linux is opensource so you might be wondering what is opensource.